stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/17_event_picking.md

 Close the `export event picks` preferences window.

 ## Export the picks to CSV
-Make shure, that the `export event` and `event looper` nodes are disabled and only the `export event picks` is enabled.
+Make sure, that the `export event` and `event looper` nodes are disabled and only the `export event picks` is enabled.
 Click the `execute` button to run the collection.
 The event picks will be saved in a CSV file in the specified output directory.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output$ cd event_picks